lsst/dp0-1_lsst_io/data-access-analysis-tools/index.rst

 Rubin Science Platform (RSP)
 ============================

-The Rubin Science Platform (RSP) provides access to Rubin Observatory data products via two services: a Notebook Aspect and a Portal Aspect.
+During DP0, the Rubin Science Platform (RSP) provides access to Rubin Observatory data products via two services: a Notebook Aspect and a Portal Aspect.
 These are complementary tools that can be used (separately or together) for data access and analysis.
-The Portal Aspect provides interactive query, data discovery, and visualization tools, while the Notebook Aspect enables programmatic interaction with, and analysis of, data products.
+The :ref:`<Tools-RSP-Notebook>`_ enables programmatic interaction with, and analysis of, data products in a python environment.
+The :ref:`<Tools-RSP-Portal>`_ provides interactive query, data discovery, and visualization tools.
+In the Operations era, there will be a third service: the Application Programming Interface (API) aspect.
+A full description of the Operations-era RSP can be found in the RSP Vision Document (`LSE-319<ls.st/lse-319>`_).
+As described above, some of the planned RSP functionality is not available for DP0.

 .. figure:: /_static/RSP_home.png
     :name: RSP_home

-    This is what you should see when you point your browser to https://data.lsst.cloud/.
+    Landing page of https://data.lsst.cloud/.
 The Notebook and Portal Aspects can be accessed by clicking on their respective icons on this dashboard.
+The API aspect is not availble during DP0.1.

 .. _Tools-RSP-Notebook: